ks4049/Emergency-Services-Directory/README.md

 # Emergency-services-directory
-A single page application for the available emeregency services directory.
+A single page application for the available emergency services directory.